 Detoxification isn’t the same as rehabilitation.
-Addiction is a mental illness that poses a continual battle.
-Detox is the first step in combatting addiction.
+Addiction is a mental and physical disorder that takes time to treat.
+Detox is the first step in combating substance use disorder.
 Once the detoxification step is completed, it is time to move on to further treatment.
-Residential treatment is strongly suggested for individuals to develop recovery skills and regain a life away from substance abuse.
+Residential treatment is strongly suggested for many clients to help them develop recovery skills and regain a life away from substance abuse.
 In certain situations, other treatment programs may be recommended.

 What to Expect During the Transition to Further Treatment

-Once stabilized, the transition begins to focus on developing recovery skills and regaining a life away from substance abuse.
-During the transition to inpatient treatment, expect:
+Once stabilized, clients begin to focus on developing recovery skills and regaining a life away from substance abuse.
+During the transition to inpatient treatment, you can expect:

-- Availability of the Staff met during Intake and Detox
+- Availability of the staff during intake and detox

 - Review of Your Treatment Program